Allied Air Flight 111

 Allied Air Flight 111 was a cargo flight operated by Lagos-based cargo airliner Allied Air, flying from Lagos, Nigeria to Accra, Ghana.
 The flight was operated with a Boeing 727 cargo aircraft.
-On 2 June 2012, the aircraft crashed on landing at Kotoka International Airport, killing twelve people on the ground.
+On 2 June 2012, the aircraft crashed on landing at Accra International Airport, killing twelve people on the ground.

 The aircraft overran the runway, broke through the airport perimeter fence, and struck a minibus and bicycle on a roadway.
 All four crew members on the plane survived, but all 10 aboard the minibus, a cyclist and a passenger of a taxi were killed.
 It was the second deadliest accident in Ghanaian aviation history.

 Aircraft

-Just over 20 years prior, the same aircraft had performed the final flight for Pan American World Airways from Bridgetown, Barbados to Miami, Florida, USA.
+Just over 20 years prior, the same aircraft had performed the final flight for Pan American World Airways from Bridgetown, Barbados to Miami, Florida, USA as N368PA, being built in 1982 as a 727-221Adv.

 Flight

-Allied Air Flight 111 was a flight from Lagos Murtala Muhammed Airport to Kotoka International Airport with 4 crew members aboard.
+Allied Air Flight 111 was a flight from Lagos Murtala Muhammed Airport to Accra International Airport with 4 crew members aboard.
 It took off from Lagos at 19:04 local time and was cleared to flight level 240.
 The flight operated under instrument flight rules (IFR).
 Weather was reported to be inclement, with turbulence reportedly present.

 As it was approaching Accra, the flight crew was told to descend to 2000 ft, and then ordered to climb to 3000 ft due to high ground.
 On approach to Accra, the captain decided to fly an instrument landing system (ILS) approach.
 However, he later disconnected the autopilot and decided to fly manually.

 During landing, the aircraft encountered instrument meteorological conditions (IMS), with rain and zero visibility.
 The landing became unstable, and the aircraft touched down at a speed of 167 kn.
 Thrust reversers and normal braking were deployed, but proved ineffective.
 The nose gear remained in the air, and did not touch ground until the aircraft flew into the perimeter fence.

 The aircraft overran the runway and impacted the field's threshold lights and approach lights.
 It then destroyed the ILS localizer, the debris from which struck a passing taxi cab, causing an injury to its occupant.
 The aircraft then entered crowded Giffard Road, and crushed a minibus with 10 people on board.
 All aboard were killed.
 The plane then uprooted a tree, and stopped in an open area near El-Wak Stadium.

 All 4 crew members survived the accident with minor injuries.